facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 This will create files called `train.txt` and `valid.txt` in your `data/controllable_dialogue` directory.

-Note: Due to changes in ParlAI, there might be some small differences between the generated files obtained in this section, and the downloaded files in the previous section.
+## The pretrained models

+Running the commands in the next section to chat with the pretrained models will automatically download them for you.
+In `data/models/controllable_dialogue` you will find the following models, along with their `.opt` files:

+- `twitter_pretrained_baseline`: A seq2seq model trained on the Twitter dataset.
+- `convai2_finetuned_baseline`: The `twitter_pretrained_baseline` model, after
+fine-tuning on the ConvAI2 dataset.
+- `control_avgnidf10b10e`: The `convai2_finetuned_baseline` model, after adding parameters
+for CT specificity control (10 buckets, embedding size 10), and fine-tuned on the ConvAI2 dataset with loss_CT as described in Section 5.1 of the paper.
+- `control_questionb11e10`: Similarly to `control_avgnidf10b10e`, except this is CT
+question-asking control (11 buckets, embedding size 10).

+The directory also contains a dictionary file:

+- `dict_twit30k_train_split`: This is the dictionary used for all models.

 ## Chat with the pretrained models

-This section provides the commands to talk to the models described in the paper.
+This section provides the commands to talk to the model configurations described in the paper.
 You can refer to Table 5 in the paper to see how these commands correspond to the configurations described there.

 Running any of these commands will also download the pretrained models, if necessary.